 AR16 In some departments, staff do not have their performance managed.
-All Area Managers ☐ All managers informed and influenced to complete appraisals AR17 Call handling times - Control.
-Area Manager TriService Control ☐ New ways of working being trialled in Fire Control to reduce call handling times ☐ AR18 All training recorded and managed on one system.
-Area Manager People and Organisational Development A review of all courses has been carried out All training is held and coordinated on Oracle AR19 Time spent by crew and watch managers on station arranging covers and organising overtime Area Manager Response ☐ Crewing levels during Covid 19 has seen a reduction in the need to arrange covers or overtime AR20 Quality assurance (QA) of audits by Fire Safety Inspectors Area Manager Community Risk QA procedure in place for Inspectors QA of staff has begun and plan is being put in place on a rolling annual programme
+All Area Managers All managers informed and influenced to complete appraisals Performance & Development discussions introduced AR17 Call handling times - Control.
+Area Manager TriService Control □ New ways of working being trialled in Fire Control to reduce call handling times □ This has been actioned internally and as a Tri-Service, evidence supports this.
+AR18 All training recorded and managed on one system.
+Area Manager People and Organisational Development A review of all courses has been carried out All training is held and coordinated on Oracle System now records centrally.
+Data can now be viewed and tracked.
+AR19 Time spent by crew and watch managers on station arranging covers and organising overtime Area Manager Response □ Crewing levels during Covid 19 has seen a reduction in the need to arrange covers or overtime ■ Text messaging used to arrange OT ■ Crewing cell established AR20 Quality assurance (QA) of audits by Fire Safety Inspectors Area Manager Community Risk QA procedure in place for Inspectors QA of staff has begun and plan is being put in place on a rolling annual programme West Midlands reviewed our processes